 Kuku Sabzi is a frittata-style dish traditionally made with eggs, turmeric, coriander, parsley, dill, chives, barberries and crushed walnuts.
-It is usually fried on one side and then flipped over and cooked on the other-side and then sliced into triangles.
-It is served either hot or cold as a starter, side dish or a main course, and is accompanied with bread or rice and either yogurt or salad.
+It is usually fried and then sliced into triangles.
+You can serve it either hot or cold as a starter, side dish or a main course.
+It can be accompanied with bread or rice and either yogurt or salad.

 To prepare the herbs, wash them and remove the toughest parts of the stems.
 There is no need to remove all the leaves from all the stems if you have a food-processor to chop the herbs finely for you.
 Dill and parsley will require a bit more time removing the tough stems unlike coriander which you can usually chuck in and blitz.

-I serve mine with a vibrant Beetroot Borani which really modernises the presentation of Kuku Sabzi and you can find the recipe for this delicious dip here.
+Serve alongside vibrant Beetroot Borani (yoghurt and beetroot dip) as pictured.
+You can find the recipe for this delicious dip here.

 - 100 g fresh parsley (washed and tough stems removed)